Mauricio Dubon Player Props: Astros vs. Tigers

 - Dubon hit .214 with nine doubles, five home runs and 13 walks.

-- Dubon picked up an RBI in 16.4% of his games last season (18 of 110), with two or more RBIs in five of them (4.5%).
-He had three or more RBIs in one game.
+- Dubon picked up an RBI in 18 games last year out of 110 (16.4%), including multiple RBIs in 4.5% of those games (five times) and three or more RBIs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.